Predefined-Time Active Fault-Tolerant Control of Transport Aircraft Subject to Control Surface Failures

 Abstract

-This paper presents a predefined-Time (PdT)-based incremental backstepping with a PdT disturbance observer control scheme for transport aircraft.
-Based on this control scheme, an active fault-Tolerant flight controller (AFTFC) is designed to achieve predefined-Time fault-Tolerant control under control surface failures.
+This article presents a predefined-time (PdT)-based incremental backstepping with a PdT disturbance observer control scheme for transport aircraft.
+Based on this control scheme, an active fault-tolerant flight controller (AFTFC) is designed to achieve PdT fault-tolerant control under control surface failures.
 By constructing a nonlinear state transformation function, the damaged aircraft's attitude angles are restricted within a safe range.
-The designed AFTFC ensures that the damaged aircraft can robustly re-Track its desired commands within a predefined time with a bounded steady-state error, while the settling time is userdefined which does not depend on the initial conditions or design parameters.
+The designed AFTFC ensures that the damaged aircraft can robustly retrack its desired commands within a PdT with a bounded steady-state error, while the settling time is user-defined, which does not depend on the initial conditions or design parameters.
 More importantly, AFTFC also addresses the issue of robustness degradation due to state differentiation disturbances in traditional incremental control.
-Real-Time simulation experiments are presented to verify the effectiveness of the designed AFTFC.
+Real-time simulation experiments are presented to verify the effectiveness of the designed AFTFC.

 Original languageEnglish